 So many people are dealing with physical discomforts nowadays.
 But only a part of that group sees specialists, because of the cost or because ‘they don’t have the time.’
 Long-term physical pain is pretty much guaranteed to lead to mental health issues, so it’s important to remind people to take care of themselves in any way you can.
 For instance, by providing free sessions with a corporate psychologist.

 Prevention is key, so make sure that your employees have supportive coach sessions scheduled every once in a while.
 Even if they don’t feel like they’re dealing with issues or struggles, an outlet session still never hurts.
 When my burnout kicked in and I needed to get help, there were so many personal and work-related issues I never really talked about — or I simply wasn’t aware of their existence or impact.
-Why do we need to get to that state first in order to seek help?

 If we had a budget for that, I’d have a non-office day with the team every month.
 Sometimes it’d be a day-off that they could spend with their families.
 Other times we’d organize fun activities that stimulate the brain and challenge it to find creative solutions but are not work-related or project-related.
 These events also help to connect with colleagues in creative new ways and enhance the team spirit.